-Mary Simoni is a composer, author, teacher, pianist, consultant, arts administrator, and amateur photographer.
+Mary Simoni is a composer, author, teacher, pianist, consultant, and arts administrator.

 Prior to joining Rensselaer in 2011 as Dean of the School of Humanities, Arts and Social Sciences, Simoni served as associate dean of the University of Michigan School of Music, Theatre and Dance.
 As associate dean, Simoni developed research opportunities and strategic planning processes for the school, developed and directed electronic publications, and launched and directed the University of Michigan record label, Block M Records to promote the vitality, multiplicity, and excellence of the University of Michigan through web-based publication of media-rich scholarly and creative research.

 Her work as a pianist specializes in the use of interactive electronics.
 Her compositions include the design of performance systems that extend the sonic capabilities of traditional acoustic instruments.

 “My composition and writing strive to advance the expressive capabilities of the human voice and traditional acoustic instruments,” Simoni said.
 “My research spans digital signal processing, sound synthesis, algorithmic composition, and the design and programming of new interfaces for musical performance.”

 Her music and multimedia works have been performed in Asia, Europe, and throughout the United States and have been recorded by Centaur Records, the Leonardo Music Journal published by the MIT Press, and the International Computer Music Association.
 She is the recipient of the Prize in Composition by the ArtNET Virtual Museum.